 - Won’t help with detangling fur

-Like anything, each brush is going to have their pros and cons.
+Like anything, each brush is going to have its pros and cons.
 When choosing the right brush for you and your cat, it’s important to take in the following considerations.

 Hairless cats do grow a small amount of down hair, rather than a brushing routine you should consider a suitable cat shampoo.

 Short haired cats require grooming about 2 – 3 times a week.
-You should use a grooming glove or mitt, shedding comb or a slicker brush.
+You should use a grooming glove or mitt, a shedding comb, or a slicker brush.
 Cats with hair of 2 inches or less are considered to have short hair, such as the Siamese.

 Medium and long haired cats require daily grooming and brushing.
 The Bengal is known as a medium haired cat, while the Mainecoon is known as a long haired cat.

 I’m not talking about the overall appearance of the brush, although some owners do want a brush that looks nice.
 When considering the design you should look at things like teeth, bristle or pin spacing and is the hairbrush easy to clean.